Hello!

 My Science

-I am interested in understanding how new traits, behaviors, or new combinations of traits and behaviors allow organisms to occupy new ecological niche, and I study this phenomena using the pupfish system.
+I am interested in understanding how new traits, behaviors, or new combinations of traits and behaviors allow organisms to occupy new ecological niches, and I study this phenomena using the pupfish system.
 Pupfish (Cyprinodon variegatus) are found across the Atlantic coasts of North and South America where they mostly consume a generalist diet.
 However, in the Bahamas we find an endemic radiation of pupfish that contains both a snail-eating (C. brontotheroides) and a scale-eating specialist (C. desquamator).
 Both species exhibit novel morphologies, behaviors, and ecologies--Making them an excellent study system!
-Check out my specific PhD chapters below to see how I am piecing together how these fantastic fish occupy these rare ecological niches.
+Check out my specific research projects below to see how I am piecing together how these fantastic fish occupy rare ecological niches.

 Next